Reviewed By Joana Garrido DVM

 However, they must be added to his meals very sparingly to avoid nutrient overdose.

-Certain types of organ meats such as the liver provide high doses of vitamin A. Excessive intake can cause hypervitaminosis A, which can result in serious poisoning.
+Certain types of organ meats, such as the liver, provide high doses of vitamin A. Excessive intake can cause hypervitaminosis A, which can result in severe poisoning.

 How Much Protein Do Dogs Need?